As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 There are literally thousands of WordPress themes available on the platform.
 Starting with a free theme may be a good idea.
 It enables you to get familiar with the blogging platform without spending extra money.

 Remember that at the beginning, it’s easy to get confused and bogged down in technical details.
-So stay calm and give yourself 1 or 2 hours to click around WordPress and learn the ropes.
+So stay calm and give yourself 1 or 2 hours to click around your WordPress site and learn the ropes.

 To speed things up, you can use a mighty hack that will save you hours and lots of frustration.
 If I only knew this when I was starting, I would go for it immediately.